-Those letter grades you see in restaurants and mobile food facilities indicate how they faired in inspections by the Department of Environmental Health (DEH).
-At the beach, DEH posts signs on the water quality - if it's safe to swiim, information also now available on a mobile app.
-DEH also has a very active vector control program for mosquitoes, and other rodents that may carry disease.
+Those letter grades you see in restaurants and mobile food facilities indicate how they performed in the inspections conducted by the Department of Environmental Health and Quality (DEHQ).
+At the beach, DEHQ posts signs on the water quality - if it's safe to swim, information also now available on a mobile app.
+DEHQ also has a very active vector control program for mosquitoes, and other rodents that may carry disease.
 The Hazardous Incident Response TEAM (HIRT) is part of the HazMat section that responds to chemical spills and other emergencies.

 Planning and Development Services inspects plans and even the buildings and houses under construction to ensure everything is built to code and safe.

 If you shop at a local certified farmers market, or buy ornamental shrubbery, or even receive a shipment of flowers, it’s Agriculture, Weights and Measures that makes sure those shipments going in or out of the county are pest-free.
 If you buy gasoline, take a ride in a taxi, weigh your baggage at the airport, or buy anything that involves a scanned price, it’s a function of AWM to ensure you get what you pay for.